Henk Rogers: Early life

+Career

+During the 1980s, as the founder and CEO of Bullet-Proof Software, Rogers developed an interest in Tetris, a game designed by Alexey Pajitnov that was gaining popularity in Europe.
+Rogers perceived the game as having enormous global market potential and decided to acquire its rights.
+To achieve this, he negotiated a deal with Nintendo to secure the rights for their upcoming Game Boy system, and then made a trip to the Soviet Union to deal with Elektronorgtechnica (ELORG), a software development company.
+During his meeting with ELORG's management, he managed to convince them about Tetris' prospects in the global market, resulting in a successful deal.

+The deal with Elorg granted Rogers international rights to Tetris for home gaming systems.
+From there, he promoted the game, which ultimately became a global hit, primarily due to its release on Nintendo's handheld gaming system, the Game Boy.
+This success led to the establishment of The Tetris Company, co-founded by Rogers and Pajitnov.

-Beyond Tetris and other video game endeavors, Rogers has founded or cofounded several community- and sustainability-oriented organizations and companies.
+Beyond Tetris and other video game endeavors, Rogers has founded or cofounded several community and sustainability-oriented organizations and companies.

 The first of these was Blue Planet Foundation, a 501(c)(3) public charity focused on activities of advocacy, which Rogers founded in 2007 to build awareness and fostering action for clean energy in Hawaii.
-In 2015, the foundation led the campaign to make Hawaii the first state in the nation with a 100% renewable energy law.
+In 2015, the foundation led the campaign to make Hawaii the first state in the United States of America with a 100% renewable energy law.

-Following this, Rogers joined his daughter Maya Rogers and local angel investor Chenoa Farnsworth to launch Blue Startups, a Honolulu-based startup accelerator to mentor, invest in, and encourage the founding of young technology companies, focusing on those who serve the cross-Pacific region and/or several targeted interest areas.
+Following this, Rogers joined his daughter Maya Rogers and local angel investor Chenoa Farnsworth to launch Blue Startups, a Honolulu-based startup accelerator to mentor, invest in, and encourage the founding of technology startups, particularly ones servicing the cross-Pacific region and/or several targeted interest areas.

-In 2015, Rogers then founded Blue Planet Energy, one of the leading providers of energy storage systems (i.e., batteries) that power homes, businesses and critical infrastructure.
+In 2015, Rogers then founded Blue Planet Energy, an energy storage systems (i.e., batteries) provider.
+Blue Planet Energy's lithium-ion batteries use a lithium ferrous phosphate (LFP) chemistry instead of nickel manganese cobalt (NMC) chemistry.
+Rogers believes LFP to be more environmentally friendly because the batteries are noncombustible and do not require rare earth elements.

 Rogers is also chairman of the Pacific International Space Center for Exploration Systems (PISCES) and founder of the International MoonBase Alliance, which developed the Hawaii Space Exploration Analog and Simulation (HI-SEAS), a 1,200 square-foot Mars and moon analog habitat on Mauna Loa.
 PISCES' core mission is to develop and grow an aerospace industry in Hawaii through applied research, workforce development and economic development initiatives.

-In Media
+In media

-Portrayed by actor Taron Egerton, a character based on Rogers appears in the 2023 film Tetris.
+Rogers is portrayed by Welsh actor Taron Egerton in the 2023 film Tetris.